Frequently Asked Questions

 Q: DO YOU REALLY LIKE SHOOTING WEDDINGS?
 WHAT ABOUT BRIDEZILLAS?

 A: I love shooting weddings.
 It is such a unique career to be able to capture someone's big day and provide them family heirlooms that could possibly be around for hundreds of years and passed down for generations.
 As for bridezillas, I just don't have them!
 I am so grateful for each one of my couples and I truly believe my positive attitude and friendly nature attracts the best kind of brides!

 Q: I SEE IMAGES IN YOUR PORTFOLIO OF A WEDDING IN A HOSPITAL.
-WHAT'S THE STORY BEHIND THAT WEDDING?
+WHAT'S THE STORY BEHIND THOSE?

 Q: DO YOU HAVE A SECOND JOB?

-A: No. This is my full time job and I am completely devoted to providing my couples with the best experience.
+A: No. This is my full time job and I am completely devoted to providing my couples with the best experience I can.
 I am incredibly lucky to be able to provide for me and my daughter with wedding photography and I am so grateful to love what I do.
-I have occasionally drive for ride-sharing companies in the winter when I have some downtime.
+I have occasionally drove for ride-sharing companies in the winter when I have some downtime.
 There's only so much Netflix I can binge.
-Ask me for some interesting stories.
+Ask me for some interesting stories about that job.
 I have them!

 Q: WE’RE INTERESTED IN HIRING YOU!
 WHAT’S NEXT?